symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 Calculation
 ***********

-The importance can be calculated for each account in the following manner:
+The :term:`importance score <Importance Score>` can be calculated for each account in the following manner:

 .. math::